Svakinn/ReverseOdataUriMapper/README.md

 3. Get the new mapped url

 		var parsedUrl = ReverseOdataUriMapper<CustomerIntView>.MapToOdataUri(options, pairs, skips, true, true, false);

+4. Create new ODataQueryOptions from the url (in case you want to typecast or inject something into the url)

+		var newOpt = ReverseOdataUriMapper<CustomerIntView>.BuildOptions(parsedUrl);

 Se example usage here:
 [ExampleController.cs](/src/ExampleController.cs)